Chicken Skin, Duck Skin, Turkey Skin and Other Poultry Cracklins, Chicken Skin Bacon, and Gribenes

 But sometimes the chicken is best cooked without the skins.
-It's hard to keep them intact when you pound chicken breasts flat, for example.
-And it's hard to make them crispy if you marinate the chicken as in my Buxom Chicken Breasts.
+There are a lot fewer calories in skinless chicken, and it's hard to keep them intact when you pound chicken breasts flat, for example.
+It's also hard to make them crispy if you marinate the chicken as in my Buxom Chicken Breasts or Cornell Chicken.

 So I make cracklins from them and sprinkle them back on the dish as a garnish.
 If you make them properly, they are crispy and crunchy like potato chips, and they're just as good as bacon bits on a salad, on a chicken breast sandwich, on pulled chicken, on pasta, use your imagination.

 1) Remove the skins from your turkey, chicken, or duck.
 Turkey skins are thin with little fat underneath, chickens have a bit more subcutaneous fat, and duck has a lot of fat.
 Cut the skins into squares or strips about 1" long and 1/2" wide.

 2) Roasting method.
-Preheat your smoker or set up your grill for 2-zone indirect cooking and get the air temp in the indirect zone to about 225°F. Spread the skins onto a flat pan like a cookie sheet, sprinkle them with salt, not too much, and place them in the indirect heat for about until they are crispy.
+Preheat your smoker or set up your grill for 2-zone indirect cooking and get the air temp in the indirect zone to about 325°F. Spread the skins onto a flat pan like a cookie sheet, sprinkle them with salt, not too much, and place them in the indirect heat for about until they are crispy.
 Turkey will take about 30 minutes, chicken 45 minutes, duck an hour or more.
 Your time will vary depending on the amount of fat on the bird.
 If you wish to add wood and flavor them with smoke, go for it.
 You can even do this in you indoor oven.